junaid-13/junaid-13/README.md

 ## 🔎 About Me
 I’m a DevOps Engineer starting my journey in automation and cloud infrastructure.
-I enjoy working with **Terraform, Docker, and CI/CD pipelines**, and I’m learning **AWS** and **GitOps** to grow further in the field.
+I enjoy working with **Terraform, CI/CD pipelines (Jenkins), Docker and Kubernetes**, and I’m learning **AWS Services** and **GitOps** to grow further in the field.

 - 🚀 Passionate about building reliable and automated systems
-- 🐧 Comfortable with Linux, Git, Shell scripting, and Python basics
+- 🐧 Comfortable with Linux, Git, and Python
 - 🎯 Interested in scalable deployments and modern cloud-native practices
-- 📚 Always learning — currently deepening my AWS and Kubernetes knowledge
+- 📚 Always learning — currently deepening my knowledge related to Devops and AI (Generativve AI)

 ---